Login Not Required

 • First Floor: There are four stand-up computers on the first floor, located around the columns in the Concourse.

 • Lower Level, Second Floor, and Third Floor: There are wall-mounted iPads located near the elevator and near the stairwell (caddy corner to the elevator).

-There are iMacs available for sit-down use on all floors of the Princeton Theological Seminary Library.
+There are iMacs available for sit-down use on the Third Floor, Second Floor and Lower Level of the Princeton Theological Seminary Library.
 These systems require a login using your PTS network account or a guest account, available at the Service Desk.

 The iMacs boot into Windows and OSX - choose the operating system at power on.